Stellacore/QuadLoco/README.md

 * Line - infinitely long and undirected

-* (Line) Segment - finite section of a line that is assigned a direction.
+* Segment (of line) - finite section of a line that is assigned a direction.

 	- Defined by a two points: a begin and an end
 	- Segment Direction (SegDir): defined as unit vector from begin toward end
 	- Edge Direction (EdgDir): righthand perpendicular to SegDir

-* Quadrants
+* Quadrant

+	- Invariant:
-	- Four areas
+		-- Four individual Quadrant areas that form the target signal
-	- Image Space:
-		-- Half-turn rotation symmetry in perspective images -- Point reflection symmetry of areas
 	- Object Space:
 		-- Each of four areas has same geometry
 		-- Half-turn rotation symmetry
 		-- Quarter turn radiometric antisymmetry
 		-- right angle radial edge segments
 		-- Point reflection symmetry of areas
+	- Image Space:
+		-- Half-turn rotation symmetry in perspective images -- Point reflection symmetry of areas

 * Radiometric Convention